-Component Purpose and link with the strategy Operation Amount/Percentage weighting of fixed compensation Fixed Provide compensation for the scope and level Determined by the Board of Directors, fairly and competitively, upon a recommendation from the Compensation Committee, in consideration of: €900,000 of responsibility level of responsibility; skills and experience; market practices of CAC 40 companies.
-Annual variable Provide an incentive to achieve the Company's financial Determined by the Board of Directors, upon a recommendation from the Compensation Committee, according to strategic priorities and based on: Minimum value: 0% of fixed compensation and extra-financial annual targets order of magnitude of variable compensation relative to fixed compensation; Target value: 100% of fixed compensation annual objectives to be achieved; Maximum value: 150% type and weighting of performance criteria; of fixed compensation proportion of quantifiable and qualitative components. of which quantifiable (80%): structured to encourage the achievement of specific and ambitious performance criteria: financial criteria (organic growth, adjusted operating margin before acquisitions, external growth); extra-financial criteria (rate of achievement of the Group's CSR Roadmap, with 4 pillars: promote diversity and inclusion, reduce the carbon footprint, promote circular economy, be a responsible business). of which qualitative (20%): structured to take account of the year's initiatives deployed to support growth and people development.
-Long-term Spur higher long- term financial and Determined by the Board of Directors, upon a recommendation from the Compensation Committee, according to strategic priorities and based on: Minimum value: 0% Awarded value (target non-financial performance ■ objectives to be achieved; value): 200% of fixed • compensation Retain and build loyalty over the long term Determined after application of a continuing service requirement and four demanding performance criteria (each counting for a quarter) measured over 3 years: of the number of shares initially awarded depending on the target for organic sales growth; (3-year average of achievement rates); achievement of future performance criteria target for adjusted operating margin before acquisitions (3-year average of achievement rates); rate of achievement of the Group's CSR Roadmap (3-year average of achievement rates); Legrand's share price performance relative to the performance of the CAC 40 index (performance gap measured over a 3-year period).
+Ü Component Purpose and link with omponent the strategy Operation Amount/Percentage weighting of fixed compensation Fixed Provide compensation for the scope and level compensation for a recommendation from the Compensation Committee, in the scope and level consideration of: of responsibility ■ level of responsibility; skills and experience; market practices of CAC 40 companies.
+Annual variable Provide an incentive to achieve the Company's financial Determined by the Board of Directors, upon a recommendation from the Compensation Committee, according to strategic priorities and based on: Minimum value: 0% of fixed compensation and extra-financial annual targets order of magnitude of variable compensation relative to fixed compensation; Target value: 100% of fixed compensation annual objectives to be achieved; Maximum value: 150% type and weighting of performance criteria; of fixed compensation proportion of quantifiable and qualitative components. of which quantifiable (80%): structured to encourage the achievement of specific and ambitious performance criteria: financial criteria (organic growth, adjusted operating margin before acquisitions, external growth); extra-financial criteria (rate of achievement of the Group's CSR Roadmap, with 4 pillars: promote diversity and inclusion, reduce the carbon footprint, promote circular economy, be a responsible business). of which qualitative (20%): structured to take account of the year's initiatives deployed to support growth and people development. : Long-term term financial and the Compensation Committee, according to strategic priorities and Minimum value: 0% Awarded value (target non-financial performance ■ objectives to be achieved; value): 200% of fixed ■ type and weighting of future performance criteria. compensation Retain and build loyalty over the long term Maximum value: 150% of the number of share initially awarded depending on the measured over 3 years: target for organic sales growth; (3-year average of achievement rates); achievement of future performance criteria target for adjusted operating margin before acquisitions (3-year average of achievement rates); rate of achievement of the Group's CSR Roadmap (3-year average of achievement rates); Legrand's share price performance relative to the performance of the CAC 40 index (performance gap measured over a 3-year period).